The cellpy templating system#

 Your local templates needs to adhere to the following structure:

-• the top folder can contain several templates
+the top folder can not contain several templates

 Here is an example (content of the zip file “cellpy_cookie_standard.zip”):